shekeraoleksandr/breakoutGame/README.md

 # Details
 > **Warning**:
-> Qt6 works only with conan version <=2.0.
+> Qt6 works only with the Conan version < 2.0.

-To reinstall conan:
+To reinstall Conan:
 ```bash
 pip install --force-reinstall -v "conan==1.60.0"
 ```